StackExchange/dnscontrol/docs/_providers/axfrddns.md

 ### Primary master

-By default, the AXFR+DDNS provider will send the AXFR requests and the updates to the first nameserver of the zone, usually known as the "primary master".
+By default, the AXFR+DDNS provider will send the AXFR requests and the DDNS updates to the first nameserver of the zone, usually known as the "primary master".
 Typically, this is the first of the default nameservers.
 Though, on some networks, the primary master is a private node, hidden behind slaves, and it does not appear in the `NS` records